Faceted Gems - The gems

 areas are still hard work though.
 You could reach most areas

-by car but a 4x4 would be better for going down most tracks.
+by car but a 4x4 would be better for going down some tracks.

 Agate Creek